Rishang/heygpt/README.md

 - `heygpt` will ask you to choose a prompt from a list of available templates.
 - After that it will ask you to enter your query/task and will provide you with the result based on type of prompt you selected.

-- If you want to see output from bard instead of openai gpt-3, you can pass `--bard` flag to `ask` command.
+- If you want to see output from bard instead of openai gpt, you can pass `--bard` flag to `ask` command.

 ```bash
 heygpt ask --bard